 Certain programs need access to the Internet to function properly, or even to function at all.
-If this is the case, you will usually be asked to allow access when you install a program, or the first time you use it.
-To check firewall settings, click on Start > Control Panel > System and Security > Windows Firewall.
+If this is the case, you will usually be asked to allow access when you install program, or the first time you Tο check firewall settings, click on Start 🚱 > Control Panel > System and Security > Windows Firewall.